m-przybylska/Integratec/README.md

 # How to run backend

-Create database connection named integratec
+Create database connection named *integratec*

 In Intellij:
-Change in resources/application.properties file spring.datasource.password="your databse password" In backend/demo right click on the *pom.xml* file, next click on *Build Module 'demo'*, next click on *Maven > Reload project*
+Change in *resources/application.properties* file *spring.datasource.password="your databse password"* to your own database password
+In backend/demo right click on the *pom.xml* file, next click on *Build Module 'demo'*, next click on *Maven > Reload project*
 Run scr/main/java/com.integratec/Main